Justice and Mental Health Collaboration Program (JMHCP)

 • Applicant must attach documentation to support this designation

-• Promoting effective strategies for the identification and treatment of females with MHD involved in the criminal justice system
+• Promote effective strategies for identification and treatment of females with behavioral health disorders who are involved with the criminal justice system

-• Promoting effective strategies to expand the use of mental health courts and related services
+• Promote effective strategies to expand the use of mental health courts and related services

-• Interventions that have been shown by empirical evidence to reduce recidivism
+• Propose interventions that have been shown by empirical evidence to reduce recidivism

-• Using validated assessment tools to target offenders with a moderate or high risk of recidivism and a need for treatment services as appropriate
+• When appropriate, use validated assessment tools to identify and prioritize individuals with a moderate or high risk of recidivism and a need for treatment services

-• Demonstrating that funds are used for public health and public safety
+• Demonstrate and ensure that funds are used for public health and public safety.

-• Demonstrating active participation of co-applicants in administrating the program
+• Demonstrate active participation of co-applicants in administering the program

-• Demonstrating that funds used for the treatment of incarcerated populations will provide transition and reentry services for participants
+• Document, in whole or in part, that funds used for treatment of incarcerated populations will provide transition and reentry services for such individuals

 Geographic Coverage